Sire-NILESH/next-13-news/README.md

 Welcome to Atlas Today News, your go-to platform for the latest news from around the world.
 Built with the latest web technologies, Atlas Today News offers a seamless and dynamic experience, covering a wide range of topics including entertainment, technology, cryptocurrency, science, and more.
 With secure authentication and real-time updates, stay informed with the most current events happening globally.

+Built with NextJS13.5 ISR (Incremental Static Regeneration) pattern that builds and caches the pages on every 24H intervals and servers them from fast CDN for a snappy and minimum load time performance.

 ## ⚙️ Tech Stack

 - React.js